shahfaisalsmart/Mission-Product-based/LinkedList_Day.md

 ```
 ---

-## 2. Delete middle of linked list
+## 3. Remove duplicates from a sorted linked list

 Write a function which takes a list sorted in non-decreasing order and deletes any duplicate nodes from the list.
 The list should only be traversed once.
 For example if the linked list is 11->11->11->21->43->43->60 then removeDuplicates() should convert the list to 11->21->43->60.